AnaisUrlichs/security-controller/README.md

 **Set your Deployemnts**

-Deployments will only be changed by the Operator if the following annotation is set in the deployment.yaml manifes:
+Deployments will only be changed by the Operator if the following annotation is set in the deployment.yaml manifest:
 ```
 metadata:
     annotations: